-How Hard Or How Easy Is It To Switch Fields?
+How Hard Is It To Switch Fields?

 How To Make The Switch

-For example, If you’ve been working on transport trucks for years and wish to transition to heavy equipment, it may take a little struggle to get your foot in the door.
-But once you get in and you get that first job it becomes so much easier to find your footing.
+For example, If you’ve been working on transport trucks for years and wish to transition to heavy equipment, it may take a little effort and courage to get started.
+But once you get in and get that first job, the transition becomes smoother.

 Have You Considered Becoming An Operator?

-Heavy equipment operators are still in demand and in no danger of being made obsolete any time soon.
+Heavy equipment operators are still in demand and in no danger of being made obsolete anytime soon.
 It can be a challenging but rewarding career if you’re up for it.
 You will have to undergo heavy equipment operation training to make the transition, but you’ll have the advantage of already being familiar with the equipment.